Candidate for Morris County Commissioner

 Contact Councilmember Pontier here.

 A Morris Plains resident for 27 years, Nancy Verga is a married mom of four and a corporate communicator with a long record of public service in our school, youth and government organizations.
-She was elected to the Council in January 2020.
+She was elected to the Council in January 2020 and is now serving in her third term of office.
 She is a founding member of the Borough Website Committee which launched a redesigned website in 2021 and online payments in 2022.
 Nancy also helped initiate the Borough's Business Development Committee, the first of its kind to connect with and support our small businesses and build a framework to attract new businesses.
 Nancy was appointed by the Council to be its President in 2024.
 She is currently Chair of the Finance Committee which oversees the borough clerk, attorney, tax collector and tax assessor, the website, Plains Talk, elections and the Morris Plains Library.

 Contact Councilmember Verga here.